webdriverio/webdriverio/website/blog/2020-02-22-webdriverio-v6-released.md

 };
 ```

+As part of this effort we also looked into the service option names and renamed to be more short and precise.

 ### How to Update?

 Walk through your WDIO configuration files and look for configurations that are not specifically defined by as WebDriver or WDIO [options](https://webdriver.io/docs/options.html).
 These needs to be moved into the service list according to the example above.
+In addition to that have a look if option names have changed and update them accordingly.

 ## Command Interface Changes